DataDog/chef-datadog/README.md

 -----------------------
 Installs the language-specific libraries to interact with `dogstatsd`.

-* Note for Chef >= 13 users: the `datadog::dogstatsd-python` recipe is not compatible with Chef >= 13, as it relies on a resource that was removed in Chef 13.0.
+For ruby, please use the `datadog::dogstatsd-ruby` recipe.

-  To install the `dogstatsd-python` library with Chef, please add a dependency on the `poise-python` cookbook to your custom/wrapper cookbook, and use the following resource:
+For Python, please add a dependency on the `poise-python` cookbook to your custom/wrapper cookbook, and use the following resource:
   ```ruby
   python_package 'dogstatsd-python' # assumes that python and pip are installed
   ```